 SREB’s Teacher Preparation Commission met during 2016, 2017 and 2018 and will publish its final recommendations to improve teacher preparation programs in late 2018.

 The Commission published its first report, More than the Numbers: Teacher Preparation Data Systems State Policy and Recommendations, in September 2017.

 SREB’s Commission on College Affordability in the South recommended policies and practices to keep college costs within reach of all students.
 In addition to the Commission’s report, policymakers can draw on updated regional and individual state affordability profiles to understand how costs impact families at different income levels.

 Governor John Carney and State Representative Earl Jaques co-hosted a College Affordability Summit in June 2017 at Delaware State University.
 The summit examined key drivers of college costs, available resources to support students and families, and strategies to keep postsecondary education affordable for all Delawareans.
 Attendees included state legislators, higher education, K-12 and community and business leaders.
 The Delaware Higher Education Office and SREB were partners in the convening.

 Connects policymakers with custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

 SREB staff visited Delaware to meet with legislators and staff in 2017.

-Throughout 2016-17, legislators, legislative staff and governor’s staff from Delaware requested assistance on topics including early childhood education, the State Authorization Reciprocity Agreement, the Academic Common Market, college affordability and in-state versus out-of-state college enrollment.
+Throughout 2017-18, legislators, legislative staff and governor’s staff from Delaware requested assistance on topics including early childhood education, school district administrative services, school district consolidation, modified high school diplomas, the Academic Common Market, STEM education pathways, and the SREB Doctoral Scholars program.

-SREB state services convenes legislative and governors’ staff from across the SREB region each fall to discuss topics that will likely be on agendas during upcoming legislative sessions.
-Delaware staff were among those from 10 SREB states at the 2017 meeting.
+Delaware staff were among those from 10 SREB states at the 2017 meeting of legislative and governors’ staff from across the SREB region to discuss topics that will likely be on agendas during upcoming legislative sessions.